fdilke/bewl/bewl2/done-todo.md

 - convert in-code TODOs to entries here
 - sort out RichDot...
 There is none
 - logical operations: construct the Heyting algebra of truth
+- for logical operations' Boolean operators extension, use an implicit class instead and then don't need StandardXxx.<and>

 # TODO
 - permutations, deep property of FinSet from card trick?